FREQUENTLY ASKED QUESTIONS

 What else do I need?

-Other than for the stock class in ice racing, every competition car in our series will need about $1,500 in safety equipment - roll cage, racing seat, seat belt harness -- and you'll need the required driver's safety equipment - helmet, driving suit, gloves, etc. All of the required items are listed in the Optima Batteries ChumpCar World Series Rules which are downloadable from the ChumpCar website.
+Every competition car in our series will need about $1,500 in safety equipment - roll cage, racing seat, seat belt harness -- and you'll need the required driver's safety equipment - helmet, driving suit, gloves, etc. All of the required items are listed in the Optima Batteries ChumpCar World Series Rules which are downloadable from the ChumpCar website.
 Also, the Optima Batteries ChumpCar World Series website has links to some great deals on excellent gear and equipment from our series sponsors.
 Check these out first before you go and spend a wad on something way overpriced.
 That said, here are a few words of advice to all: Got a $50 head?
 Then get a $50 helmet.
 Understood?
 (Don't scrimp on getting good gear!)

 Is there prize money for the winners or are we running for some stupid trophy?